 KWR’s conducts research into the impact, among others, of climate change, nutrients, water management and site management on biodiversity and groundwater recharge, and also studies the effects of restoration measures.
-We thus contribute to achieving nature objectives and a sustainable freshwater provision.
-For the urban environment specifically, we examine ‘blue-green’ solutions to address the consequences of climate change.
+We thus contribute to achieving nature objectives, to a sustainable freshwater provision for drinking water, agriculture and nature, and to improving the urban environment.

 Sustainable water management for nature conservation